chloeminkyung/MS_MARCOV2/README.md

 python ./scripts/train.py ./experiment ./Data/<chosen training data> --force_restart --cuda=False
 ~~~
 ## Training Senario 2 -- do not have checkpoint
-#### Check your ./experiment file and if there is NO file called checkpoint without extension (not checkpoint.opt).
+#### Check your experiment file and if there is NO file called checkpoint without extension (not checkpoint.opt).
 ~~~
 python ./scripts/train.py ./experiment ./Data/<chosen training data> --cuda=False
 ~~~